 Where to find loud vehicles

-Think of places where large vehicles are constantly in motion and that you can stand on the periphery with your dog so you aren’t up too close.
-I’m thinking school bus yards, truck stops, landfills, busy intersections, etc.
+Think of places where large vehicles are constantly in motion and that you can stand on the periphery with your dog, so you aren’t up too close.
+I’m thinking of school bus yards, truck stops, landfills, busy intersections, etc.

 Since we’re talking about a lot of traffic, I recommend a very sturdy leash and harness to ensure there’s no chance of him running off.